Workers Compensation FAQ's

 see also: » Experience Modification Rate

-HOW DO I KNOW MY BUSINESS IS CLASSIFIED CORRECTY?
+HOW DO I KNOW MY BUSINESS AND EMPLOYEES ARE CLASSIFIED CORRECTY?

 It is generally the agents responsibility to properly classify your employees into the proper workers comp class codes.
 Unfortunately, many agents inadvertently misclassify employees.
 Employers have the right to appeal to NCCI or their state rating bureau to get assistance with proper employee classification codes.
 Carriers also have the right to reclassify employees during the annual audit so its important to utilize the proper codes up front.